xianan2/audio-transcriber/README.md

 # audio-transcriber
-Audio transciber that accepts audio files, performs transcription and saves result in database
+Audio transcriber that accepts audio files, performs transcription, and saves results in the database

-## Environemt Set-Up
+## Environment Set-Up
 This application is containerised using Docker, requiring **Docker Desktop** to be installed in the system before running this application.

-Please refer to **Docker Installation Guide.md** to install Docker.
+Please refer to **Docker Installation Guide.md** for instructions to install Docker.

 ## Application Start-up
 Once docker is running on your system, **click on `start-app.bat`** to start the Audio Transcriber web application.
 The batch script will open **http://localhost:3000/** in your default browser.